InstantAIguru Twilio ConversationRelay Architecture Documentation

 - Extracts customParameters

-- Stores context on WebSocket object:
+- Stores context on the WebSocket object:

 - Call metadata (SID, timestamps).

-- Initializes session state flags (busy, break, inLambda, etc.).
+- Initializes session state flags.

 4. User Prompt Processing